itamarkarlik/http-log-analysis/findings.md

 - Discovery of vulnerable web application components
 - Unauthorized access to system resources
 - Additional exploitation attempts against exposed applications

+In a production environment, successful traversal-style requests targeting sensitive files such as `/etc/passwd` could expose system configuration details, usernames, application paths, or other information useful for additional exploitation and lateral movement attempts.

+## Analyst Assessment

+- Finding #1 was assessed as a True Positive associated with directory enumeration activity.
+- Finding #2 was assessed as a High-Confidence True Positive associated with web reconnaissance and exploitation-oriented traversal probing activity.

+At the current stage of the investigation, no definitive evidence of successful system compromise or post-exploitation activity was identified within the available HTTP logs.

+Additional host-level investigation and application review would be recommended to determine whether any targeted systems were successfully exploited.

 ## Recommendations